-Hey, I’m Gaurav from Webfries.
+Hey, I’m Gaurav from Webfries: Leading Digital Marketing Agency in Gurgaon.
 One question that has been worrying brands, marketers, and content creators recently is this – “what kind of content should I create during these challenging times?”
 I’ve got some answers for you in this video.
 Make sure to hit the “subscribe” button below so that you don’t miss out on any future videos.

-I’ve put together three tips for creating content during the Coronavirus pandemic.
+I’ve put together three tips that we mainly use while working as a content marketing agency for creating content during the Coronavirus pandemic.

 Tip #1: Provide Timely Updates